Straight skeleton: Applications

 Each point within the input polygon can be lifted into three-dimensional space by using the time at which the shrinking process reaches that point as the z-coordinate of the point.
 The resulting three-dimensional surface has constant height on the edges of the polygon, and rises at constant slope from them except for the points of the straight skeleton itself, where surface patches at different angles meet.
 In this way, the straight skeleton can be used as the set of ridge lines of a building roof, based on walls in the form of the initial polygon.
 The bottom figure in the illustration depicts a surface formed from the straight skeleton in this way.

 Demaine, Demaine and Lubiw used the straight skeleton as part of a technique for folding a sheet of paper so that a given polygon can be cut from it with a single straight cut (the fold-and-cut theorem), and related origami design problems.

 Barequet et al. use straight skeletons in an algorithm for finding a three-dimensional surface that interpolates between two given polygonal chains.

 Tănase and Veltkamp propose to decompose concave polygons into unions of convex regions using straight skeletons, as a preprocessing step for shape matching in image processing.

 Bagheri and Razzazi use straight skeletons to guide vertex placement in a graph drawing algorithm in which the graph drawing is constrained to lie inside a polygonal boundary.

 The straight skeleton can also be used to construct an offset curve of a polygon, with mitered corners, analogously to the construction of an offset curve with rounded corners formed from the medial axis.
 Tomoeda and Sugihara apply this idea in the design of signage, visible from wide angles, with an illusory appearance of depth.
 Similarly, Asente and Carr use straight skeletons to design color gradients that match letter outlines or other shapes.

 As with other types of skeleton such as the medial axis, the straight skeleton can be used to collapse a two-dimensional area to a simplified one-dimensional representation of the area.
 For instance, Haunert and Sester describe an application of this type for straight skeletons in geographic information systems, in finding the centerlines of roads.

+In finite element method (FEM) mesh generation, the straight skeleton and layer-based contraction concepts have been used to decompose complex geometric domains for hydrodynamic and shallow-water modeling.
+By analyzing the wavefront propagation layers, algorithms can automatically transform unstructured triangular meshes into aligned quadrilateral and mixed-element grids while conforming to an underlying geometric size function.

 Every tree with no degree-two vertices can be realized as the straight skeleton of a convex polygon.
 The convex hull of the roof shape corresponding to this straight skeleton forms a Steinitz realization of the Halin graph formed from the tree by connecting its leaves in a cycle.